sinnerschrader/sinnerschrader-career/data/jobs/en/technical-director.md

 - Experience as a team lead or specialist manager and enjoyment of the professional development of a development team
 - Participation in open source projects would be an advantage
 - Knowledge of modern development practice
-- German and Englisch Skills are mandatory
+- German and English Skills are mandatory

 ### What we offer: